 You should enjoy every shower without worrying about sudden changes in temperature.
 A thermostatic shower faucet provides separate temperature and pressure controls.

-Showers available on the market fall into one of two definitions; pressure balanced or thermostatic.
+Shower systems fall into one of two categories: pressure balanced or thermostatic.
 The primary difference is in how the shower valve controls unexpected dips in temperature if someone else in your house (rudely) starts a load of laundry, flushes the toilet or runs the dishwasher while you're in the shower.
 Both work great to avoid unnecessary flashes of scalding hot or icy cold water, but a thermostatic valve gives you independent control over both temperature and water volume.
 Here's how Delta and Kohler stack up against each other.

 Delta Thermostatic Shower